 Tidy up droppings, shed feathers, and food scraps.
 As stated in Animal, the cleanliness of your parrot’s environment is linked to the health of its feet.

-By routinely cleaning your parrot cage, you’ll be able to limit any exposure to harmful bacteria, mold, and fungus.
+By routinely cleaning your parrot cage, you’ll be able to limit exposure to harmful bacteria, mold, and fungi.
 Also, a clean cage is easier for your parrot to navigate safely.

-Provide suitable perches for your parrot.
-Place them at three different levels to promote movement and exercise.
+Provide suitable perches for your parrot at three different levels to promote exercise.
 They should be made of parrot-safe materials, such as wood and rope.
-Always replace chewed or damaged perches.

 Ensure that your parrot’s cage is large enough for its size, so it can: